Surprising facts about Mexico

 This makes Mexico one of the countries with the richest linguistic diversity in the world.
 In addition to Spanish, there are 68 indigenous languages that include náhuatl, Mixteco, and Otomí, amongst others.

-No other country in the American continent has a comparable diversity of indigenous languages as Mexico.
-Just as in Spanish, the indigenous languages are recognized as national languages.
+There is no other country in the American continent has a comparable diversity of indigenous languages as Mexico.
+Like Spanish, indigenous languages are recognized also as the national languages of Mexico.

 Mexico City is the second city in the world with the largest number of museums